hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

 *   Miriam Posner, "[Very Basic Strategies for Interpreting Results from the Topic Modeling Tool][36]," October 29, 2012.
 *   Benjamin Schmidt, "[When you have a MALLET, everything looks like a nail][37]", *Sapping Attention*, November 2, 2012.
 *   Cameron Blevins, "[Topic Modeling Martha Ballard's Diary][38]", *historying*, January 4, 2010.
+*   Stephen Ramsay, "[The Hermeneutics of Screwing Around; or What You Do with a Million Books](http://www.playingwithhistory.com/wp-content/uploads/2010/04/hermeneutics.pdf)", April 17, 2010.

 ### Exercise